 Saving for your first apartment is a scary task.
 How long will it take?
 How much will you need?
 How many two minutes noodle weekends will you have to endure before you have enough for a deposit?
 The questions are never ending.
-Buying an apartment is a big commitment and, and according to Jeff, Director of Mortgage Finance business Home Loan Money Back, there are a few common mistakes people make when it comes to achieving their savings goals.
+Buying an apartment is a big commitment and, and according to Chris, Director of Master Your Money Now, there are a few common mistakes people make when it comes to achieving their savings goals.

 These are seven of the biggest money screw ups you probably didn't know you were even making.

 MONEY MISTAKES YOU DIDN'T EVEN KNOW YOU WERE DOING

 One of the biggest mistakes people make when they set out on their saving journey is that they don’t know what their end game is.
 “There is no point saying, ‘we’re going to save for our own home’ and then away you go,” Jeff says.
 “Often people just try and save and nothing happens then, eight months later they’re in the same position they started in.
 They don’t understand what they’re savings end goal is so, ultimately, they don’t change any of their spend habits either.
 If you’re a runner, you train differently for a sprint than you do for a 5kn run, but it’s hard to tailor what you do if you don’t know what your end game is/